thariqwarsa/salesdata/README.md

 ## Installation

 1. clone this repository with `git clone https://github.com/thariqwarsa/salesdata.git ` on your local terminal
-2. install dependencies with `npm install`
+2. on cloned project's root directory, install dependencies with `npm install`
 3. on cloned project's root directory, start server with `npm start`
 4. Starting server will take a while.
 The app will launched automatically on your default browser.